darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 view: darkroom
 masking: true
 ---
 Remap the tonal range of an image by reproducing the tone and color response of classic film.
-It can be used either to expand or to contract the dynamic range of the scene into the dynamic range of the display.
+This module can be used either to expand or to contract the dynamic range of the scene into the dynamic range of the display.

 This module protects colors and contrast in the mid-tones, recovers the shadows, and compresses bright highlights and dark shadows.
 Highlights will need extra care when details need to be preserved (e.g. clouds).

 The module is derived from a module of the same name in Blender 3D modeller by T. J. Sobotka.
 While it is primarily intended to recover high-dynamic-range images from raw sensor data it can be used with any image in place of the [_base curve_](./base-curve.md) module.
 The developer has provided a detailed explanation of the module in a video: [filmic rgb: remap any dynamic range in darktable 3](https://www.youtube.com/watch?v=zbPj_TqTF880).

 _filmic rgb_ is the successor to the _filmic_ module from darktable 2.6.x.
 While the underlying principles have not changed much, the default settings and their assumptions have, so users of the previous version should not expect a 1:1 translation of their workflow to the new version.

+---

-Despite the technical look of this module, please note that the best way to set it up is to assess the quality of the visual result, and to not overthink the numbers that are put in the GUI to quantify the strength of the effects.
+**Note**: Despite the technical look of this module, the best way to set it up is to assess the quality of the visual result.
+Do not overthink the numbers that are put in the GUI to quantify the strength of the effects.

+---

 # prerequisites